sravyakota20/ECS154A_Proj1/README.md

 * Finished Part 2 of the project (somewhat)
 * Finished Part 3 of the project  (has bugs as well)
 ## Known Issues
-* Project 2 has a small bug where the value of the gray code for 0xA and 0xB got interchanged as there are many wires I am unable to tell where I went wrong, I checked the connection for g03(or gate) but don't seem to find any error
+* Part 2 has a small bug where the value of the gray code for 0xA and 0xB got interchanged as there are many wires I am unable to tell where I went wrong, I checked the connection for g03(or gate) but don't seem to find any error
+* In Part 3 the bug is the number 7 doesn't light up for some reason the rest of the ones do

 ## References
 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)